 I would have loved to have stepped out my door onto the beach and taken a photo of the sun setting over the sea at low tide, but alas, it’s setting behind my building at the moment.

-The sea would have been really good, because reflections work really well with sunsets, because not only are they pretty to look at, but they help to even out the exposure too.
+The sea would have been really good, because reflections work really well with sunsets.
+Not only are they pretty to look at, but they help to even out the exposure too.

 Silhouettes are also really good tools for sunsets because their shape and from can add an interesting contrast to the frame.
 Look for flying birds, or other interesting animals/objects to add to your frame.